kptdev/kpt/README.md

 # KPT

-Kubernetes Platform Toolkit

-- Publish, Consume and Update packages of Kubernetes Resource Configuration.
-- Develop and Update Configuration programmatically.
+kpt is a toolkit to help you manage, manipulate, customize, and apply Kubernetes Resource configuration data files.

+- Fetch, update, and sync configuration files using git.
-- Filter and Display Configuration packages.
+- Examine and modify configuration files.
+- Generate, transform, validate configuration files using containerized functions.
-- Apply Configuration to clusters.
+- Apply configuration files to clusters.

-`kpt` combines package management commands with upstream Kubernetes tools to provide a complete toolchain for building platforms for Kubernetes Resources.

 ## Installation